Health and disease

 Enzootic bovine leucosis (EBL)

-- Johne’s disease (BJD), Department of Agriculture and Food, Western Australia
+- Johne’s disease (BJD), Department of Primary Industries and Regional Development, Western Australia

 Bovine pestivirus or Bovine viral diarrhoea virus (BVDV)

 - Three day sickness, Department of Industry, Tourism and Trade, Northern Territory